 By following this approach, a holistic picture of the current state of 3D printing was created.

 So what should we expect to see in the months ahead?
-Brian Garret, co-founder & CPO of Hubs, mentions standardization as the key to greater industrial adoption.
+Brian Garret, co-founder & CPO of Protolabs Network, mentions standardization as the key to greater industrial adoption.